jundalisay/spblist/content/en/research/sarkar/katha/chapter-33.md

 lofty ideals and philosophy of he Marga, began to flow like fountains with firmness and spread, removing the pebbles of their life was not like a stagnant pool and peace does not mean the peace of a burial ground.

-BABA INTRODUCES RENAISSANCE UNIVERSAL: NEW YEAR’S
-DMC IN BHAGALPUR 1958
+BABA INTRODUCES RENAISSANCE UNIVERSAL: NEW YEAR’S DMC IN BHAGALPUR 1958

 In January it was know that in Trimuhan in Bhagalpur district, DMC would be held.
 Although I had a strong desire to attend the DMC and was anxious to have Baba’s darshan due to adverse circumstances, I could not attend the DMC.
+This was

-This was th my misfortune.
+my misfortune.
 On 26 January 1958 at Trimuhan in Bhagalpur district, Baba inaugurated the first meeting of the Renaissance Club, in the midst of the meeting of the youth there.